bgizaw/Hangman/README.md

    javac Main.java

 ## Example
 The number of times the image of the hangman was shown in the example was reduced in order to prevent redundancy while explaining the function of this program.
-In the full program, the computer will reprint the updated string image of the hangman every time you guess a word.
-Lastly, each extra space between the three lines representing the real-time unknown word, number of wrong attempts, and the letter you are guessing, represents a new output that occurs each time you guess a letter.
+In the full program, the computer will reprint the updated string image of the hangman every time you guess a word, depending on how many wrong attempts you have.
+Lastly, each extra space between the three lines representing the real-time unknown word, the number of wrong attempts, and the letter you are guessing, represents a new output that occurs each time you guess a letter.

 ```shell
 $ java Main